ProjectOpenSea/marketplace-benchmarks/README.md

 # Marketplace Benchmarks
 Marketplace Benchmarks is a repository which runs a variety of generalized tests on NFT marketplaces to benchmark them for gas efficiency.
-View benchmark results [here](../results/results.pdf).
+View benchmark results [here](../results/results.pdf) for EOA calls and [here](../results/results-direct.pdf) for direct calls.

 ### Setup